-Documentation of the following immunizations is required of newly matriculated students by August 15 of their first year, and must remain current throughout their academic program and fieldwork.
+Documentation of the following immunizations is required of newly matriculated students by August 15 of their first year, and must remain current throughout their academic program, fieldwork, and doctoral capstone.

-- Tuberculosis (TB) Skin Test Card/Documentation; update annually.
-See specific requirements at CastleBranch.com. - Hepatitis B Record Submit evidence of immunization for Hepatitis B. The Hep B vaccination series (three immunizations) may be obtained at the UCA Student Health Center.
+- Tuberculosis (TB) Skin Test Card/Documentation; update annually. - Hepatitis B Record Submit evidence of immunization for Hepatitis B. The Hep B vaccination series (three immunizations) may be obtained at the UCA Student Health Center.
 (NOTE: All patients must present a valid UCA ID when requesting services.)
 For information, go to http://uca.edu/studenthealth/immunizations.
 You must sign a waiver or submit to the first two Hep B immunization shots (given 1 month apart) by the deadline.
 The final immunization is given 5 months after the second one.
 It should be noted that many health care facilities require Hep B immunizations for students and employees.

-See specific requirements at CastleBranch.com. - Measles, Mumps, & Rubella (MMR) 2 MMR vaccines or positive antibody titer.
-See specific requirements at CastleBranch.com.
+Measles, Mumps, & Rubella (MMR) - 2 MMR vaccines or positive antibody titer.